| Title: | Quantitative Analysis of Mass Spectrometry Data |

 ## create a device pdf() ## calculate warping functions w <- determineWarpingFunctions(p, plot=TRUE) ## close device dev.off()

-of individual warping functions.
+Returns a list of individual warping functions.
 The attribute

-contains the number of matches of each
+nmatch contains the number of matches of each

-element in l
+MassPeaks element in l against reference.

 Sebastian Gibb [email protected]